Spiritual blindness

 Some Pharisees who were with him heard him say this and asked, 'What?
 Are we blind too?'
 Jesus said, 'If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.'
 (Joh 9:401)

-Jesus is not saying that people who are physically blind are innocent of sin, as if God overlooks their sin because of their disability.
-The Bible teaches that everyone will be held accountable for their sin (Rom 3:919), and that includes blind people as well, who are as capable of sinning as anyone else.
+Jesus wasn't saying that physically blind people are innocent of sin.
+God does not overlook their sin because of their disability.
+Everyone in the world will be held accountable for their sin (Rom 3:919), and that includes blind people, who are as capable of sinning as anyone else.

 Blind guides